 Dr. McDonald is listed in The Best Lawyers in America® in 2019 and each of the ten years immediately preceding.
 He was named a 2015 "Atlanta Lawyer of the Year" in the area of Biotechnology Law by The Best Lawyers in America®.
-Dr. McDonald is recognized as a Georgia "Super Lawyer" in the area of Intellectual Property in 2018 and the seven years immediately preceding by Super Lawyers magazine.
+Dr. McDonald is recognized as a Georgia "Super Lawyer" in the area of Intellectual Property in 2019 and the eight years immediately preceding by Super Lawyers magazine.
 He received the Research Career Development Award from the National Institutes of Health.
 Dr. McDonald also received the Basil O'Connor Scholar Research Award from the March of Dimes Birth Defects Foundation as well as the Annual Basmajian/Williams & Wilkins Award for outstanding research and teaching from the American Association of Anatomists.
 He is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties, Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.